avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-25-5-download-install-script.md

 {:.steps}
 ### Download the Install Script

-> **Note** For the purposes of this workshop, this step has already been completed for you, in order to get your client up and running faster.
+> **NOTE:** For the purposes of this workshop, this step has already been completed for you, in order to get your client up and running faster.
 If you setting up a Raspberry Pi from scratch, you will need to complete this process, which should only take a few minutes...

 To download the install script, do the following steps on your Raspberry Pi: